catamphetamine/webpack-isomorphic-tools/README.md

 module.exports = webpack_configuration
 ```

+What does `.development()` method do?
+It enables development mode.
+In short, when in development mode, it disables asset caching (and enables asset hot reload).
+This is required only for your development webpack configuration (i.e. the one used with `webpack-dev-server`).

+What does `.populate()` method do?
+It adds a couple of Webpack plugins to the end of the `plugins` list.
+The first one outputs some green info to the console when in development mode.
+The second one parses webpack "stats" to extract, for example, the real file paths for your assets (or it can do whatever you need it to do using [extension points](#configuration)).

 `webpack_isomorphic_tools` populator has an optional feature of adding module loaders to your webpack configuration.
 Why might it come in handy?
 The reason is that it knows how to generate a suitable `test` property of the loader (provided a file extension or a list of extensions).
 You can view it like a small bonus feature.
 In this particular example we're taking use of this feature by not specifying image loader in the existing webpack configuration: it will be created automatically during `.populate()` method call because we provided the `loader` parameter for the images asset type in `webpack-isomorphic-tools` configuration.